Holy Land or Holylands, refers to a large area that spans modern-day countries of Israel, Palestine, Syria, Jordan, and Lebanon.

-The place is referred to as Holy Land because of its immense religious significance in all the three major Abrahamic religions, namely Judaism, Christianity and Islam.
+The place is referred to as the ‘Holy Land’ because of its immense religious significance in all the three major Abrahamic religions, namely Judaism, Christianity, and Islam.

-The earliest declaration of the area between the Jordan River and Mediterranean Sea as holylands was in the religious texts of Judaism.
+The earliest declaration of the area between the Jordan River and the Mediterranean Sea as holylands was in the religious texts of Judaism.
 According to the Old Testament, the holylands were promised to the Jews as their rightful place by God.

-The importance of the Holy Land is based on the Jewish belief that Solomon built the First Temple in Jerusalem and that the city was also the site of Issac’s binding.
+The importance of the Holylands is based on the Jewish belief that Solomon built the First Temple in Jerusalem and that the city was also the site of Issac’s binding.

-The Holy Land is immensely significant in Christianity as well because Jesus was born in Jerusalem, had his ministry established in the city and was later tried and crucified there.
+The Holy Land is immensely significant in Christianity as well because Jesus was born in Jerusalem, had his ministry established in the city, and was later tried and crucified there.

-It was owing to this that when the Christian Crusaders were able to gain the control of Jerusalem for a certain period of time, pilgrims from all over Christendom began to pour into the city.
+It was owing to this that when the Christian Crusaders were able to gain control of Jerusalem for a certain period of time, pilgrims from all over Christendom began to pour into the city.

-Muslims believe that the faithful were previously required to turn to the Jerusalem city when offering their prayers and it was only later with the advent of Islam that the direction was change to Makkah.
+Muslims believe that the faithful were previously required to turn to the Jerusalem city when offering their prayers and it was only later with the advent of Islam that the direction was changed to Makkah (Mecca)

 Religiously and historically, a large area is considered part of the Holy Land in the three Abrahamic religions.
-Each religion has various traditions defining the Holy Land but nearly all three agree on it being inclusive of modern-day Palestine, Israel and Jordan.
+Each religion has various traditions defining the Holy Land but nearly all three agree on it being inclusive of modern-day Palestine, Israel, and Jordan.

 Despite such a large area being considered the Holy Land, the actual significance of the area in each religion is associated specifically with the city of Jerusalem.

 Jews revere the city for being the site of Solomon’s Temple and Isaac’s binding, Christians revere it for being the birthplace of Jesus and Christianity, and Muslims revere it as the second most holy city after Makkah.

 In 638, Muslims were able to gain control of the city of Jerusalem after having defeated Byzantine armies in previous battles.
-From 638 to 1072, the control of the Holylands passed through Umayyad, Abbasid and Fatimid dynasties.
+From 638 to 1072, the control of the Holylands passed through Umayyad, Abbasid, and Fatimid dynasties.

 In 1072, the control of the city was wrested away from Arabs by the Great Seljuk Empire.

-Under the Seljuk Empire, the conditions of the Christian subjects in Jerusalem was far better.
+Under the Seljuk Empire, the conditions of the Christian subjects in Jerusalem were far better.
 During the Seljuk rule, pilgrims from non-Muslim faiths were allowed to come to the holylands and visit the holy sites.

-However, portions of Seljuk troops would also harass the arriving pilgrims and Christian merchants travelling to the holylands and were not given a peaceful way to pass.
-This prompted the First Crusade.
+However, portions of Seljuk troops would also harass the arriving pilgrims and Christian merchants traveling to the holylands and were not given a peaceful way to pass.
+This prompted the First Crusade!

 The First Crusade was undertaken by the united armies of different European Kingdoms on the call of Pope Urban II, who sought to help the Byzantine Empire.